zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 ???

 # Backups
-What are the rules?
+What is the 3-2-1 Backup rule?
 1. Have at least 3 copies of your data
 2. Keep the copies on 2 different media
 3. Store 1 copy off-site

 - One of the copies can the one on your current computer.
 - Two media means don't keep your copies on the same drive.
-- One off-site copy means either in the cloud or a drive out of your house, like in a safe deposit box.
+- One off-site copy means either in the cloud or a drive outside your house, like in a safe deposit box.
 Most people pick the cloud.
 ---
 class: img-caption
 ![Nice garden, eh?](images/Edzell_garden.JPG)